mattcole75/odyssey/services/spark/serverAsBuilt.md

 ```
 sudo -s
 ```
-*Note: sometimes the installation executes a command without sudo and crashed the installation. sudo -s, places the terminal into a super user (root #) state.*
+*Note: sometimes the installation executes a command without sudo and crashes the installation. sudo -s, places the terminal into a super user (root #) state.*

 Download and install the packages:
 ```